 Leading California-based engineering inspection company, EEE Advisor, provides tips for clients as the 2024 deadline for compliance with SB721 and SB 326 gets closer.

-The December 31st, 2024 is deadline for compliance with both SB721, and SB326 for multifamily house, condominium and buildings with more than 3 dwelling units.
+December 31st, 2024, is the deadline for compliance with both SB721 and SB326 for multifamily houses, condominiums, and buildings with more than three dwelling units.
 Residential property owners and HOAs across California have other seemingly more important things to consider.
 Consequently, EEE Advisor aims to help property managers and owners to prepare and beat the deadline by getting them familiar with the inspection criteria and process to ensure compliance with the California Balcony Law.

 Exterior Elevated Elements (EEEs)

 The term emerged following the Berkeley balcony collapse and is now used in the law to mean any elevated element structures, including their waterproofing system supports and railings, such as balconies, decks, porches, stairways, and walkways that extend beyond the exterior walls of the building and which have a walking surface that is elevated more than six feet above ground level according to these ordinances.